 - Engagement: number of likes, shares, comments, mentions, etc.

 - Referral traffic: campaign-driven traffic monitored through UTM parameters.

 - Follower growth: number of followers added since the campaign.

-A set of relevant KPIs is critical to test and iterate your strategy.
+A set of relevant KPIs is critical to testing and iterating your strategy.
 These numbers will also indicate if there’s a need to change your chosen influencers.

 How to find micro-influencers for your brand

 You know the benefits of working with micro-influencers, and you’re all set with the strategy to kickstart your first campaign.
-The only thing missing from the equation: trusted micro-influencers relevant to your niche.
+The only thing missing from the equation is trusted micro-influencers who are relevant to your niche.

 Finding such micro-influencers is no mean feat.
 You can’t just look at somebody’s social media feed to decide if they’re a good fit.
 There’s a lot to consider on the backend.

 We’ve done the legwork to give you the four most actionable ways to find great influencers and hit the ground running: